-Welcome to this post on dhurrie rugs where we answer the question, what is a dhurrie rug?
+Welcome to this post on what are dhurrie rugs where we shall talk about;

 - It is hand-woven